 In my Bankruptcy Alphabet, F is for First meeting of creditors.
-Lots of rumors exist about the first meeting; it garners a level of notoriety that it cannot sustain on closer look.
+Lots of rumors exist about the that meeting; it produces unwarranted anxiety that is avoidable if you understand what’s up.
 Let’s check it out.
-The first meeting of creditors is often the only time a debtor has to appear in public in connection […]
+The first meeting of creditors is often the only time a debtor has to appear in public in connection with […]

 Discharged Debts Don’t Bar Chapter 20 Lien Strip